-For the business software industry, the Internet offers local packages of pirated and counterfeit software, including compilations containing dozens of computer programs.
-The Business Software Alliance (BSA) notes the use of P2P sites is the favored method to access unauthorized copies of software programs; there are a few pirate websites but they are not the largest source of pirated programs.
+For the software industry, the Internet offers local packages of pirated and counterfeit software, including compilations containing dozens of computer programs.
+BSA | The Software Alliance (BSA) notes the use of P2P sites is the favored method to access unauthorized copies of software programs; there are a few pirate websites but they are not the largest source of pirated programs.
 BSA does perform take-down operations with local ISPs and there is a high degree of success; however, for every site removed, more appear.

-For 2011, Argentina placed 21st in the world in the number of connections by peers participating in the unauthorized file sharing of select ESA member titles on public P2P networks.
+According to the Entertainment Software Association (ESA), in 2012, Argentina placed 12th in the world in terms of the number of connections by peers participating in the unauthorized file sharing of select ESA member titles on public P2P networks, a notable and regrettable increase from its 21st place ranking in 2011.